Walker-Grant Inquiry Time

 Through common activities, the objective of Inquiry Time is to explore interests and grow students’ skills with specific learning goals.
 These experiences can then be referenced in any class or interaction to further reinforce and practice supporting acclimation into middle school, improving academic performance and preparing for their 8th grade community project and high school beyond.

-- 6th grade will grow executive function skills to specifically support the transition to middle school.
+- 6th grade will grow executive function skills including positive behavioral interventions and supports (PBIS) to specifically support the transition to middle school.
 No required work is anticipated outside of these meetings.

-- 7th grade will grow team building, communication and collaboration skills to prepare for their 8th grade community project and high school beyond.
+- 7th grade will grow in Virginia’s Profile of a Graduate (POAG) including preparing for their 8th grade community project and exploring education and career paths for high school and beyond.
 No required work is anticipated outside of these meetings.

 - 8th grade will have assistance and small group work sessions for the IB MYP Community Project.